-Words and phrases to help you talk about food in English.
+Here are some words and phrases to help you talk about food, methods of cooking and diets in English.

 How food is cooked